taichi-dev/soft2d-for-unity/Docs/English/CustomShader.md

 ## Script Setting

-Change the particle rendering mode to Custom in the inspector window of Soft2DManager, and drag the custom material into the Instance Material slot.
+Change the particle rendering mode to `Custom` in the inspector window of Soft2DManager, and drag the custom material into the Instance Material slot.

 ![](../images/custom_rendering.png)

 You can also set the rendering layer and the mesh for the particle here.
-For more details, please refer to [Soft2DManager.md](./Soft2DManager.md).
+For more details, please refer to [Soft2DManager](./Soft2DManager.md).

-Once you have set the parameters for the custom material, you can run the simulation.